-Part two of this guidance is clear that systems should be in place (and they should be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously.
+Systems are in place for children to confidently report abuse, knowing their concerns will be treated seriously.

-Schools and colleges not recognising, acknowledging or understanding the scale of harassment and abuse and/or downplaying some behaviours related to abuse can lead to a culture of unacceptable behaviour, an unsafe environment and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
+Staff in our school not recognising, acknowledging, or understanding the scale of harassment and abuse and/or downplaying some behaviours related to abuse can lead to a culture of unacceptable behaviour, an unsafe environment and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.

 Reports of sexual violence and sexual harassment are likely to be complex and require difficult professional decisions to be made, often quickly and under pressure.
-Pre-planning, effective training and effective policies will provide schools and colleges with the foundation for a calm, considered and appropriate response to any reports.
-Governing bodies and proprietors should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children.
+Pre-planning, effective training and effective policies will provide our school with the foundation for a calm, considered and appropriate response to any reports.
+Governing Bodies and our Trust should ensure that the school contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children.

 This part of the guidance does not attempt to provide (nor would it be possible to provide) detailed guidance on what to do in any or every particular case.
-The guidance provides effective safeguarding practice and principles for schools and colleges to consider in their decision-making process.
+The guidance provides effective safeguarding practice and principles for our school to consider in our decision-making process.

-Ultimately, any decisions are for the school or college to make on a case-by-case basis, with the designated safeguarding lead (or a deputy) taking a leading role and using their professional judgement, supported by other agencies, such as children's social care and the police as required.
+Ultimately, any decisions are for the school to make on a case-by-case basis, with the Designated Safeguarding Lead (or a deputy) taking a leading role and using their professional judgement, supported by other agencies, such as Children's Social Care and the Police as required.

-There is support available for schools and colleges.
-Paragraph 52 and Annex A in the Sexual Violence and Sexual Harassment Between Children in Schools and Colleges advice provides detailed information and links to resources.
+There is support available for schools.
+Paragraph 52 and Annex A in the Sexual Violence and Sexual Harassment Between Children in Schools advice provides detailed information and links to resources.